-a.
+- a.
 Date.
-The Willington tithe map is was surveyed in 1822 and published in 1838.
+The tithe map was published in 1840. - b.

-b.
 Relevance.

 (1) The Tithe Commutation Act 1836 enabled tithes (literally a tenth of the produce of the land) to be converted to a monetary payment system.
 Maps were drawn up to show the titheable land in order to assess the amount of money to be paid.
 The Act was amended in 1837 to allow maps produced to be either first class or second class.